csswizardry/csswizardry.github.com/_posts/2020-11-03-site-speed-topography.md

 where the slowdowns, blindspots, and inefficiencies lie.
 Unless a client hires you to specifically improve the performance of one page, you’ll need a broad view of the whole site or application.
-Historically, I’d maybe look at Google Analytics—or a RUM solution if the client had one already—but this is only useful for showing me particular outliers, and not necessarily any patterns across the whole project.
+Historically, I’d maybe look at Google Analytics — or a RUM solution if the client had one already — but this is only useful for showing me particular outliers, and not necessarily any patterns across the whole project.